 Sand and Bone

 Yesterday, I completed the first draft of Sand and Bone.
-I wasn't planning on doing this until later in the year, but SMWM gave me two weekends alone to write and I had a choice of either working on Author Intrusion or the novel.
+I wasn't planning on doing this until later in the year, but SMWM gave me two weekends alone to write and I had a choice of either working onor the novel.
 I decided that writing was more important and so now I have a draft.